aufalala/hopes_and_memes/stuff.md

 ---------------------------------------------------------------------

 home = all rated memes
--- -- sidebar for filtering through subreddit
+(DONE) -- -- sidebar for filtering through subreddit

 unseen = new memes